-11. Profile of the typical shareholder
+12. Profile of the typical shareholder

 The sub-fund is designed for shareholders who are able to assess the risks and the value of the investment.
-The shareholder must be prepared and able to deal with significant fluctuations in the value of the shares, and potentially a considerable capital loss.
-The sub-fund is suitable for shareholders with a long-term investment horizon.
+The shareholder must be prepared and able to deal with significant fluctuations in the value of the units, and potentially a considerable capital loss.
+The sub-fund is suitable for shareholders with a medium-term and long-term investment horizon.
 The Company's opinion should not be construed as investment advice; it is given to provide shareholders with an initial indication as to whether the sub-fund is in line with their investment experience, risk appetite and investment horizon.

-12. Investment objective, investment principles and investment policy
+13. Investment objective, investment principles and investment policy